Azure-Samples/azure-health-data-and-ai-samples/samples/hdsinpurview/deploymentguide/Purview healthcare kit on Microsoft Purview - Product guide - private preview.md

 # Product deployment support

-If you face any problems, discover bugs, or need assistance with the artifacts given in this private preview, please email
-<hdspurviewsupport@microsoft.com>.
-Note that this procedure is meant
-to address issues specific to the Purview healthcare kit private preview.
+If you face any problems, discover bugs, or need assistance with the artifacts given in this private preview, please submit the support request [here](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR4BVOvi5iVJJlHOO_p0-r0FUMkJXRklQQUlGQlZBUDRaN1M0RUJXMFUyRi4u).
+Note that this procedure is meant to address issues specific to the Purview healthcare kit private preview.
 For general issues with Microsoft Purview, please use the official Microsoft Purview support channels.
 We will notify you of any